Lena Headey

 1990s: Debut and early roles

 At the age of 17, Headey performed in a one-off show and afterwards a casting agent took a photo and asked her to audition.
 Later, she got a supporting role in the drama Waterland, in which she had the opportunity to work with actors who had been in the business several years before her.
-She had a small role in The Remains of the Day, which came out in 1993 and received eight Academy Awards nominations.
+She landed a small role in The Remains of the Day, which came out in 1993 and received eight Academy Awards nominations.

 She played Katherine in Disney's The Jungle Book, released in 1994.
 The film had positive reviews and earned nearly $44 million in the United States.
 Headey, alongside her co-stars received favourable reviews with James Berardinelli praising their "solid performances".[8]
 On the set of The Jungle Book, she met her boyfriend of nine years, actor Jason Flemyng.[citation needed]